PavanproJack/Letter-Drawing-Robot-Arm/README.md

 # Letter Drawing Lynx Motion Arm

 Lynxmotion arm is a 5R serial robot manipulator with 2 spherical and 3 revolute joints.
 This work presents the forward and inverse kinematics of the arm in implementing a task of drawing a letter "W".
-This was experimented in Matlab software using the Robotics Toolbox library.
+This was experimented in Matlab using the Robotics Toolbox.

 Robotics Toolbox provides tools and algorithms for designing, simulating, and testing manipulators, mobile robots, and humanoid robots.